microsoft/InsiderDevTour18-PWA/README.md

 - Navigate to https://southridge.azurewebsites.net/ and show quickly you can play some videos
 - Now navigate to https://www.pwabuilder.com and enter the URL: https://southridge.azurewebsites.net/ into the first textbox
 - Click **"Get Started"**
-- Show it generates the **W3C Manifest** for you and that you can either download ou copy it to include in your project
+- Show it generates the **W3C Manifest** for you and that you can either download or copy it to include in your project
 - **Add a new description**: "the best video site on the web" and show it has updated dynamically the manifest on the right

 ## 2 - Service Worker